-With reference to the last point, foundations wishing to acquire the status of "Third Sector Entity" must register in the RUNTS (i.e. National Register of the Third Sector).
+With reference to the last point, foundations wishing to acquire the status of TSE must register in the NRTD.

-- b) If foundations are registered, what information is kept in the register? - c) If foundations are registered, is the register publicly available? - □ Yes, all information publicly accessible - ☑ Yes, some information publicly accessible - □ Yes, accessible upon request - □ No
+- b) If foundations are registered, what information is kept in the register? - c) If foundations are registered, is the register publicly available? - □ Yes, all information publicly accessible - ☑ Yes, some information publicly accessible - □ Yes, accessible upon request - 🗆 No

-6. Is a minimum founding capital/endowment required?
+7. Is a minimum founding capital/endowment required?